fueledbycooffee/fueledbycooffee.github.io/README.md

 ## Annyeonghaseyo from GitHub Pages!

-Welcome to the site little nugget!
-I hope you see improvement in my pictures.
-This is the I believe the first picture ever on my page. enjoy our weirdness.
+Welcome to the site little nugget!:blush: I hope you see improvement in my pictures.
+This is the I believe the first picture ever on my page.
+Enjoy our weirdness.
+Bye :wave:

 <script src="//360.vizor.io/scripts/embed.js" data-vizorurl="https://360.vizor.io/embed/v/pl6od" ></script>